by Freddy Tran Nager, Founder of Atomic Tango + Guy Who Loves To Question The Answers…

 1. Do the test results reflect changes in family income?
 Lots of middle and upper class students have left the public school system in the past 40 years.
 The American middle class in general has shrunk.
 In addition, more than 40 years ago, many working class children didn’t even go to high school — they went straight into farming or factory work at age 16.
 Now the working class constitutes a majority of many public schools.
 Level test scores don’t look so bad in that light.

 2. Did all schools enjoy equal increases in spending?
-How did schools with no increases in spending or staffing perform?
+How did schools with zero increases in spending or staffing perform?
 How about schools that endured budget and staffing cuts?
 If the latter two cases showed test score declines, then increased spending was effective.

 3. What was the money spent on?
 If a school already has nice facilities (like in the suburbs), any increase in spending can go to teaching and learning tools.
-For a school that started with inadequate facilities, increased spending often goes to just keeping pace with repairs, crowding and security.
+For a school that started with inadequate facilities, increased spending often goes to just keeping pace with repairs, crowding, and security.
 Then there are the costs of those learning tools: Personal computers didn’t even exist in 1970, now they’re present in most schools.
 Meanwhile, the price of textbooks has far outpaced inflation.

 4. Do the expenses include school construction?
 The past 40 years has seen a surge in new school construction, since 100-year-old buildings tend to fall apart.
 The problem is that land values and construction costs have skyrocketed since 1970, particularly in major metropolitan areas.
 There’s not exactly a lot of cheap empty space in major cities to just start building.
 If a 2-bedroom condo in L.A. costs $1 million, what does constructing a brand new school from scratch cost?